kitman20022002/front-end/front-end/react/hooks.md

 # Hooks

 ### Key Points
-- Returns a stateful value, and a function to update it
 - Only for function compoment

 ## React Defined Hooks
+### useEffect() :
+- Allows us to track state in a function component
+- Returns a stateful value, and a function to update it
+- State generally refers to data or properites that need to be tracking in an application

+####
+- Returns a stateful value, and a function to update it

-- useEffect : tells react that your compoment needs to do something after render.
+tells react that your compoment needs to do something after render.
 Similar to CompomentDidMound and componentWillUnmount
 ```
 import React, { useState, useEffect } from 'react';